ramannanda9/algorithms-in-scala/README.md

 * This repository contains or will contain different algorithms for **searching, sorting, selecting and dynamic programming**.
 * This is just an exercise in learning scala.
-* And recognizing the shortcomings of not having pass by reference.
 * You will find use of **context bounds** and **type classes** for ex: `Ordering[K]`
 * Tests are written in **ScalaTest**
 * To run the tests just use `gradle test`